Cyber-Duck/Front-end-build-system/README.md

 -

 **Concatenate JS files:** concatenates the specified JavaScript files in the given order.
-The idea is to keep JS files small and simple (plugins can be added here as well), and let this task join them into one. remember to add all the files you want to concatenate to the JS configuration object.
+The idea is to keep JS files small and simple (plugins can be added here as well), and let this task join all the files into one.
+Remember to add all the files you want to concatenate, into the JS configuration object at the top of the Gulpfile.

 The contents of the `topBanner` and `bottomBanner` variables are included at the top and bottom of the concatenated javascript file.
 This can be used to add opening and closing statements to the end scripts file.